Introducing West Texas Avian Research, Inc.

 · to broaden the scope of our research efforts to include other projects that will increase our knowledge of the unique and special birds of West Texas:

-· To broaden the scope of our education efforts and thus promote understanding of West Texas bird species.
+· To broaden the scope of our education efforts and thus promote understanding and conservation of West Texas bird species.

 · To provide advanced training for qualified bird banders and volunteers.Master bird bander Kelly Bryan is currently conducting a hummingbird project that includes weekly banding efforts at eight sites throughout the Davis Mountains/Big Bend region of West Texas when hummingbirds are present.
 The reality is that little is known of the exact status and distribution of hummingbirds in this region.
 Hummingbirds are hard to identify, especially in the fall when migrating birds are intermixed with juveniles.
 They don’t sit still and it is virtually impossible to make proper identifications and to quantify numbers of individuals by mere observation.
 Therefore, the only way to obtain important data on hummingbirds is to capture and band individual birds with the acquisition of those data being the ultimate goal.
 This project has completely altered our knowledge of hummingbirds in this region.
 The distribution, population and habits of the special hummingbirds that live there were not well known before this project was started.
 Nine thousand, two hundred and eighty-three hummingsbirds have been banded as part of this project.
 More complete discussions of this project are available at http://westtexashummingbirds.com/ .